getsentry/examples/dotnet/WindowsFormsCSharp/README.md

-# Sentry for Windows Presentation Foundation
+# Sentry for Windows Forms

-This example shows how to initalize Sentry and capture a crash of the WPF app.
+This example shows how to initalize Sentry and capture a crash of the WinForms app.

 Make sure to add [your own DSN](https://docs.sentry.io/product/sentry-basics/dsn-explainer/) to [Program.cs](Program.cs) to see the events in your own Sentry project.